 Along the path is a line of new apartment blocks, built on the site of a planned tangential motorway.
 The infill development was the first step in the ‘regeneration’ of the 1950’s suburbs here.

 at the end of the cycle path, turn right, past the new school, ‘t Koggeschip.
 Just after the school, turn left, along Jacob Cabeliau straat.
+Go on the the traffic lights.

 at the traffic lights, cross the main Amsterdam-Haarlem road, straight on toward the port area (cycle sign for Spaarnwoude).

 after 1 km turn left, just before the first buildings.
 Follow the cycle sign for Spaarnwoude, onto a long straight cycle path.
+Construction work, summer 2017, you can walk around it, but be careful crossing the road.

 cycle on past a light industry / warehouse area: the grassed area between the cycle path and the buildings is a pipeline corridor.